cygnius/nick-fury/WebDev/README.md

 *   You can also contact Prateek (contact details given below) if you have questions and review your API design/DB schema/thought process.
 This is an excellent opportunity for you to get mentorship and learn from the very senior people in the industry (12+ years of experience @ Amazon).
 Use it to your advantage.
 The more you ask questions, the more we understand your thought process and we will be able to assess you better.

 ### Instructions
 * Step 1: **API Design**: Design and express your APIs using Swagger.
-Get it reviewed with Prateek (contact details given below).
+Get it reviewed with Prateek (Review details given below).
 The app is supposed to be API driven & API need to be written in Java.
 Trainings:
     * You will need to understand & write Swagger APIs.
 In case, you dont know about them, you can learn it from this course:
         * Udemy Course - [Course about Design First approach with OpenAPI(Swagger) specs and tools](https://www.udemy.com/course/swagger-tools-openapi/).
 Credentials at the bottom of the page.
 Please note that other candidates are also using this account, so the Udemy app will not be able to remember which chapter/lecture you were at in the previous learning session.
 Please note down the lecture number and play time in the lecture when you finish your learning session.
     * Tool used: Postman.